-Backpacking NYC and worried you’re gonna go broke?
+Backpacking in NYC and worried you’re gonna go broke?

 Yeah, join the club.
 I rent here and that is ridiculous enough.
 But I was curious and looked at the price of hotel rooms in NYC and no joke, I almost choked.

 One night at a swanky New York City Hotel will cost you more than a month’s rent in many other cities across the United States.
 Which is why you may also be in need of a handy, backpacking the USA travel guide.

-So How Do You Save Money in New York City, especially if you’re on a backpacker’s budget?
+So How Do You travel to New York City on a budget, especially if you’re a backpacker?

-In this New York City guide, not only will I show you the real cost of visiting NYC, but I’ll also explain how to save money in New York City, and how to see New York City on a backpacker’s budget.
+In this New York City backpacking guide, not only will I show you the real cost of visiting NYC, but I’ll explain how to save money in New York City, and how to see New York City on a backpacker’s budget.

 It isn’t impossible.
-So when doing NYC backpacking, you really see New York City and spend between $65 and $80 a day.
+So when doing NYC backpacking, you really see New York City for $65 and $80 a day.

 Just Be Aware That:

 This city is enormous and you really have no hope of seeing all the major New York City attractions in one visit, Therefore, to make the trip worth your while, I highly recommend spending at least 4 days in New York City.